Free 432 Hz Converter Online — No Upload Required

 Standard tuning sets A4 to 440 Hz — the international reference pitch adopted in 1955 (ISO 16).
 In 432 Hz tuning, A4 is set 8 Hz lower, and all other notes shift down proportionally.
 This alternative tuning has been popular among meditation practitioners, yoga instructors, and some classical musicians for over a century — Verdi himself advocated for a lower reference pitch.

-Whether you prefer 432 Hz for its sound, for meditation, or simply out of curiosity, this tool lets you convert any audio to 432 Hz tuning directly in your browser.
+Whether you prefer 432 Hz for its sound, for meditation, or simply out of curiosity, this tool lets you convert any audio to 432 Hz tuning directly in your browser — no upload to any server, completely private.
 For manual pitch adjustment by semitones, use our Pitch Shifter.

 How to Convert Audio to 432 Hz